 When Do I Change My Clocks?

-Daylight Saving Time ends at 2 a.m. on Sunday, November 4, 2018 (and it began on Sunday, March 11), so it’s recommended that you change your clocks back one hour — fall back — before you go to bed Saturday night.
+Daylight Saving Time begins at 2 a.m. on Sunday, March 10 (and ends 2 a.m. on Sunday, Nov.
+3), so it’s recommended that you change your clocks one hour ahead — spring forward — before you go to bed Saturday night.
 Many electronic devices automatically adjust for DST, but double check your cellphone and other device settings, particularly if you rely on your phone as an alarm clock.